Port Credit Marine Surveys

 stone beach is offline

 One last point.
-I was recently involved in a case where three samples from the same engine were sent to a lab and got back three distinctly different reports.
-Not all labs or mechanics are created equal.
+I was recently involved in a case where three samples from the same engine were sent to three different labs and got back three wildly different reports.
+Not all labs or techs are created equal.

 An equivalent analysis may also be performed on fuel, coolant, gear reduction fluid and even hydraulic fluid.
 On a large trawler type boat with a full load of diesel this may amount to several thousand dollars worth of fuel.
 If you are buying such a boat it may be a wise investment as bad fuel is the most common reason for diesels shutting down.